aysha-falastine/kpop-album/README.md

 ## 💜 Credits

-- Album covers and data from Spotify.
+- Album covers and data from pintrest.
 - Inspired by K-Pop fandom.

 ---